segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 > Plugins can have their own native code (such as the iOS-only `IdfaPlugin`) or wrap an underlying library (such as `FirebasePlugin` which uses `react-native-firebase` under the hood).

 ### Destination Plugins
 Segment is an out-of-the-box `DestinationPlugin`.
-You can add as many other destination plugins as you like, and upload events and data to them.
+You can add as many other destination plugins as you like and upload events and data to them.

 If you don’t want the Segment destination plugin, you can pass `autoAddSegmentDestination = false` in the options when setting up your client.
 This prevents the `SegmentDestination` plugin from being added automatically for you.